 I met Richard Guiterrez while hanging out in Squires Bingham Sports.
 Gutsy and I were curating and editing for his latest book, Aurora ‘Where The Sea Meets The Ocean’.
-Richard dropped by the store planning to buy a different port for his Nikon’s underwater case.
-He showed us his latest dive photography set from Anilao saved in his 15″ Macbook Pro.
-They were pretty good in my opinion, just a needed a bit more push on sharpening and contrast.
+Richard dropped by the store, planning to buy a different port for his Nikon’s underwater case.
+He showed us his latest dive photography set from Anilao, saved in his 15″ Macbook Pro.
+They were pretty good in my opinion, just needed a bit more push on sharpening and contrast.
 Gutsy suggested that I edit some of Richard’s photos to prepare it for print, in which I gladly obliged.
-From there, he’d occasionally ask to run him through a different style of editing, inspired by different books he had purchased online.
+From there, he’d occasionally ask to run him through a different editing style, inspired by different books he had purchased online.

 Richard Gutierrez is not just an actor.
-There’s more to him than just being 1/2 of the Guitierrez twins in Kambal Tuko, or as Ruffa’s younger brother or even being showbiz royalty.
+There’s more to him than just being 1/2 of the Guitierrez twins in Kambal Tuko, or as Ruffa’s younger brother, or even being showbiz royalty.
 Being born into showbiz with Eddie and Anabelle as parents, Richard was never in the shadow of his family’s career.
 He excelled in all 29 movies and in most of the TV shows that he did.
-His pursuit of excellence doesn’t end with acting, now he’s taking up photography and cinematography and discovering a different type of art form.
+His pursuit of excellence doesn’t end with acting, now, he’s taking up photography and cinematography and discovering a different type of art form.
 He’s shooting with two fantastic cameras, a Leica M240 and a Leica SL, with a range of lenses from 21 to 90mm.
 He uses this setup for travel and portrait photography which he’s currently doing while on break.
 His underwater equipment is another set altogether, having acquired his Nikon and diving gear from Squires Bingham Sports owner, Gutsy Tuason.

 Last July 16, 2018, I asked Richard Gutierrez to join us to attend the black and white workshop held in the Leica Store Greenbelt by art photographer Raul Echivarre together with other friends such as Bobby Wong (owner of Clover Chips), Ian Santos, Garrick Ang (Generika Drugstore‘s Chief Technology and Information Officer) and Arnel Murillo.
 It took a while to convince him since he had his niece’s birthday party to go to at the same time that the workshop was being held.
-Surprisingly he attended the workshop, on time, ready with his Leica to shoot.
+Surprisingly he attended the workshop on time, ready with his Leica to shoot.